Skip to content

 Example

-This direct quote, from an employee review of their employer summarises the impact of ‘unattainable’ targets…
+This is a direct quote from an employee review of their employer, summarising the impact of โ€˜unattainableโ€™ targetsโ€ฆ

-‘The people you work with are great people.
+"The people you work with are great people.
 However you're expected to achieve unrealistic targets every day, which is highly demoralising.
 If the company asked you to try and reach a realistic number, people would be motivated to work hard.
-Instead they constantly put pressure on you to reach a target which can only be achievable if every email is a simple case that can be resolved in a few minutes, most are not this easy.
-Management need to realise these targets are doing more harm than good if they want a company people want to work for.’
+Instead they constantly put pressure on you to reach a target which can only be achievable if every email is a simple case that can be resolved in a few minutes; most are not this easy.
+Management need to realise these targets are doing more harm than good if they want a company people want to work for."

-7. No over-achievement rewards
+7. No Over-Achievement Rewards

 Description

-The ‘No over-achievement reward’ failure is a type of performance incentive problem where a high performer exceeds their targets but the incentive scheme does not reflect this over-performance though an increased reward rate.
+The โ€˜no over-achievement rewardโ€™ failure is a type of performance incentive problem where a high performer exceeds their targets but the incentive scheme does not reflect this over-achievement though an increased reward rate.

 Example